Video game controversies: Content regulation and censorship

 "hostile to China or not in conformity with the outlook of China's government".
 Reported by Bloomberg, metaphorically speaking, Cai Wu, head of China's Ministry of Culture, said "We want to open the window a crack to get some fresh air, but we still need a screen to block the flies and mosquitoes."
+Display of red blood is prohibited in video games produced and sold in China.

 Voluntary regulation

 Voluntary rating systems adopted by the video game industry, such as the ESRB rating system in the United States and Canada (established in 1994), and the Pan European Game Information (PEGI) rating system in Europe (established in 2003), are aimed at informing parents about the types of games their children are playing (or are asking to play).
 Some ratings of controversial games indicate they are not targeted at young children ("Mature" (M) or "Adults Only" (AO) in the US, or 15 or 18 in the UK).
 The packaging warns such games should not be sold to children.
 In the US, ESRB ratings are not legally binding, but many retailers take it upon themselves to refuse the sale of these games to minors.
 In the United Kingdom (UK), the BBFC ratings are legally binding.
 UK retailers also enforce the PEGI ratings, which are not legally binding.